benbranyon/featheredquill/wp-content/plugins/wordpress-simple-paypal-shopping-cart/readme.txt

 or use the following php function from your wordpress template files
 <?php echo print_wp_cart_button_for_product('product name',price,shipping cost); ?>

+Visit the [shipping setup documentation page](https://www.tipsandtricks-hq.com/ecommerce/wordpress-shopping-cart-how-the-shipping-cost-calculation-works-297) for more details.

 = Using Variation Control =

 1. To use variation control use the variation parameter in the shortcode: